 Why bots are a powerful language-learning solution

-If it were easy to learn a new language by simply reading a textbook, everyone would be doing it!
-Most students are more successful when there’s an instructor involved to personalize the lessons and teach them one on one or in a group.
+If it were easy to learn a new language by simply reading a textbook, everyone would be doing it.
+However, most students are more successful when an instructor personalizes the lessons and teaches them one-on-one or in a group.
 With language bots, students receive customized tuition, but on their schedule and at their own pace.

 Tips for building a bot for your language-learning business

-- Take advantage of Sequences.
-Sarah chose Chatfuel to build her bot because it’s “quick, free, and easy.”
-She shares: “The key feature I use is sequences.”
-This feature allows your bot to send messages to particular user segments at specific intervals, similar to an email drip campaign.
-As a simple example, you could have it send a lesson about food-related vocabulary in Spanish on day one, a quiz on that vocabulary on day two, and a recipe for a Spanish dish as soon as it completes both items.
+- Try sequences.
+“I chose Chatfuel to build my bot because it’s quick, free, and easy.
+The key feature I use sequences”, shares Sarah.
+This feature lets your bot send messages to particular user segments at specific intervals, similar to an email drip campaign.
+For example, you could have it send a lesson about food-related vocabulary in Spanish on day one, a quiz on that vocabulary on day two, and a recipe for a Spanish dish as soon as it completes both items.